ruizdurazo/ruizdurazo/notes/on-css-scss-styling/index.md

 ## [SCSS] How to replace the default cursor with a custom one: Cursor SVG

 Sometimes you see websites with quirky custom cursors.
-That's usually done with `cursor: url()` and an SVG.
+That’s usually done with `cursor: url()` and an SVG.

 <style>
 .custom-cursor-example {